i-DJ: dj boring

 Which artists or producers are you a particular fan of at the moment?

 Call me whatever you like, but I fanboy hard for DJ Seinfeld.
-Everything the man has been bringing out has been 100%.
-A couple others I'm really digging at the moment are Fritz Wentink who is absolutely outstanding, and Hymns from Melbourne.
+Everything the man has been bringing out has been 100.
+A couple others I'm really digging at the moment are Frits Wentink who is absolutely outstanding, and Hymns from Melbourne.

 What film do you think your discography would best soundtrack?